Haverford College: Haverford College Arboretum

 Comprising the entire campus, the Haverford College Arboretum is the oldest collegiate arboretum in the United States.
 In 1834, a year after the college's founding, the English landscape gardener William Carvill was hired to design the plan for the campus.
 Carvill developed a design to replace the tilled fields, woodlots and pastures, using trees to frame and complement open spaces.
 He bordered the lanes with alleés of trees and planted groups of trees in odd numbers.
 Carvill also constructed grape arbors and a serpentine walk, reflecting the English landscape tradition of Sir Humphrey Repton.
 Carvill's mark is still evident today in the pastoral landscape which includes several original trees including a Swamp white oak, Quercus bicolor, and Bur oak, Quercus macrocarpa, on Founders Green.

 In 1901, a group of students and alumni formed the Campus Club to help preserve the campus landscape after discovering Carvill's original plan.
 Their work eventually led to the founding of the Haverford College Campus Arboretum Association (now the Haverford College Arboretum Association) in 1974, which continues to perpetuate Carvill's original design.
-To date, the arboretum's 216 acre contain a nature trail, a pinetum with 300 different conifers, a duck pond, historic trees of diverse species, sculpture, as well as flower and Asian gardens.
+To date, the arboretum's 216 acre contain a nature trail distancing 2.2 miles, a pinetum with 300 different conifers, a duck pond, historic trees of diverse species, sculpture, as well as flower and Asian gardens.

 Housing

 Roughly 99% of the student body resides on campus, where housing options include apartments, themed houses and traditional dormitories.
 The minute fraction who choose to seek other accommodations do so nearby in neighboring townships.
 Approximately 60% of faculty also reside on campus.

-Themed housing options include La Casa Hispanica, which "supports the endeavors of students actively engaged in organizing programs concerned with the cultures and civilizations of the Spanish-speaking world", the Ira de A. Reid House, which seeks students active in the Black Students' League or members of the African Diaspora interested in the culture and politics of Africans, Cadbury house, which provides a substance-free and quiet living environment, and Yarnall, which has no permanent theme.
+Themed housing options include La Casa Hispanica, which "supports the endeavors of students actively engaged in organizing programs concerned with the cultures and civilizations of the Spanish-speaking world"; the Ira de A. Reid House, which seeks students active in the Black Students' League or members of the African Diaspora interested in the culture and politics of Africans; Cadbury house, which provides a substance-free and quiet living environment; and Yarnall, colloquially known as Nerd House, which hosts more introverted students who are fans of board and video games.
 Various housing and room arrangements exist, including suites of singles, doubles, and triples.